stormasm/influx-notes/flux/ir.md

 }
 ```

-Is the astPkg the IR or is the program the IR ??
+The program the IR ??

 What is the difference between the astPkg and the Program ?